List of Arbiters

-1) The ECF will organise a minimum of three ECF Arbiter Seminars per year, and advertise them on the ECF website.
-These Seminars will have a reasonable geographic spread around England.
-The title will be awarded upon achieving a Pass mark in the Test.
+Level 1) The ECF will aim to organise a minimum of three ECF Arbiter seminars per year, and advertise them on the ECF website.
+These seminars will have a reasonable geographic spread around England.
+The title will be awarded upon achieving a pass mark in the examination.
 Titleholders will be eligible to apply for a FIDE Arbiters Licence.
-The ECF will aim to increase the number of Seminars to a minimum of five per year by 2019.
+To pass the assessment, and acquire a norm, the pass mark is 16 out of 20.

-2) This will require three tournament norm passes from a minimum of two Assessors.
-At least one of these three tournaments must be from a Tournament that is either Rapidplay or Blitz.
-At least one of these three tournaments must be from a Tournament that is Standardplay.
-These tournaments must have a minimum of at least 30 players.
-Level 2 norms can only be acquired once the candidate has reached Level 1.
-The title will be awarded by a majority vote of Panel consisting of the Director of Home Chess, Manager of Arbiters (Home) and Chief Arbiter.
+Level 2) Attaining this level will require three tournament norm passes from a minimum of two different Assessors.
+At least one of these three tournaments must be from a tournament that is either Rapidplay or Blitz.
+At least one of these three tournament norm passes must be from a tournament that is Standardplay.
+Each norm must have been obtained at a tournament that had a minimum of 30 players and five rounds.
+Level 2 norms can only be acquired by arbiters who are not considered inactive, and after the candidate has attended the ECF Arbiter seminar and passed the examination.
+The title can then be awarded by a majority vote from a panel consisting of the Director of Home Chess, the Manager of Arbiters (Home) and the Chief Arbiter.

 The ECF will not use norms that form part of a Level 2 application for Levels 3 or 4.